 }

-// LLMArguments defines the arguments for the LLM Function Calling.
+// LLMArguments defines the arguments for the Tool.
 These

 // arguments are combined to form a prompt automatically.